wicoffd/wicoffd/README.md

 ## Motivations

 I have a deep passion for coding and believe that it can change the world for the better.
 I want to develop and contribute to great products that are done well the first time and can be continually improved upon.
 I will volunteer to work on coding projects in any way that I can.
-Feel free to email me or message me on linkedin.
+Feel free to email me or message me on LinkedIn or email me.